anton-mir/GL-SMARTCITY/README.md

 /sbc-platform/src/IC-Lib/libcluster/cluster.cpp - definition of "state_parse" function and cluster_state struct
 ```

 The user can choose a car or a box object will be tracked adding the argument "car" or "box" when he runs sbc-car module.

+Example:
+cd ~/src/GL-SMARTCITY/sbc-platform/build/src/sbc-car/bin && ./obdgpslogger <car/box>

 If there are no arguments or this one is invalid the program will send a message to stderr and close this module.
 The next file was changed:
 ```
 /sbc-platform/src/sbc-car/src/logger/main.c